minhsueh/minhsueh.github.io/_posts/2025-1-28-KG_construction_doordash.md

 4. **Few-Shot Prompting via Embedding Similarity**
    - Retrieve similar but labeled products using **embedding similarity**.
-   - Use **few-shot prompting** to guide the LLM based on known examples.
+   - Use **few-shot prompting** to guide the LLM based on known examples and labeled attributes.

 5. **LLM Reasoning**
    - Make the LLM "think" and deduce results.
-   - **Example**: An LLM could analyze a product's packaging photo and infer whether it is organic.
+   - Example: An LLM could analyze a product's packaging photo and infer whether it is organic.

 6. **LLM Agent**
-   - A specialized software system with an **LLM core** and **Pre-defined goals** and characteristics.
+   - A specialized software system with an LLM core and Pre-defined goals and characteristics.
    - We can use it to autonomously perform specific tasks.